evancasey/bandit-http-server/README.md

-# Bandit-http-server
+# bandit-http-server

 A Python/Flask REST API for the bandit algorithms.
-Uses redis under the hood.
+Uses [redis](http://redis.io) under the hood.

 ## Getting Started